Lemon Rice Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

 This easy lemon rice recipe is bursting with lemon flavor!
-It’s a great way to turn plain rice into an exotic dish and is the perfect accompaniment to any meats and veggies.
+It’s a great way to turn plain rice into an exotic dish and is the perfect side dish to any meats and veggies.

-These simple ingredients will turn regular rice into a vibrant and flavorful lemon rice dish that’s perfect as a side or a light meal.
+Here are the ingredients you’ll need to make this zesty lemon rice recipe.
 I’ve included some notes and substitutions below, but please scroll down to the recipe card for full amounts and complete instructions.

 - Butter – Adds flavor to the rice, but you could also use ghee.

-- Green onions (white parts only) – Chopped shallots or yellow onions would also work.
+- Green Onions – Chopped shallots or yellow onions would also work.
+Use the white parts only.
+Save the green parts for garnish.

-- Garlic – I use fresh garlic but garlic powder is okay to use.
+- Garlic – I use fresh garlic, but garlic powder is fine to use.
+Substitute each fresh clove with ½ teaspoon of powder.

-- Long grain rice – Basmati rice or jasmine rice are great substitutes.
-Try not to use short grain rice because it tends to stick together when cooked.
+- Long-grain Rice – Basmati rice or jasmine rice are good options.
+Try not to use short-grain rice because it tends to get sticky when cooked.

-- Turmeric powder – Adds a beautiful yellow color and a subtle flavor.
-You can leave it out if you like.
+- Turmeric – Adds a beautiful yellow color and a subtle flavor.
+You can leave it out if you like, or adjust the amount to taste.

-- Vegetable broth – Substitute with chicken broth or water.
+- Vegetable Broth – Substitute with chicken broth or water if needed.

-- Half & Half – We’ll use this to add creaminess and richness, but heavy cream or evaporated milk can also be used.
+- Half-and-half – To add creaminess and richness.
+Heavy cream or evaporated milk can also be used.

-You might notice there are no roasted peanuts or red chilies like you’d find in some Indian recipes for lemon rice.
+You might notice there are no roasted peanuts or red chilies as you’d find in some Indian recipes for lemon rice.
 That’s because this is how we Macedonians make it— with green onions, garlic, lemon zest, and plenty of fresh lemon juice.
-I did add a touch of turmeric for color and warmth, and instead of water, the rice is cooked in broth and half-and-half, making it extra creamy and flavorful.
-And trust me, a sprinkle of dill at the end makes all the difference!
+If you’d like to add chilies or roasted nuts, go right ahead!

 Recipe Tips

-- Rice: Stick to long-grain varieties like Basmati, Jasmine, or white long-grain rice for this recipe.
+- Use the right rice.
+Stick to long-grain varieties like Basmati, Jasmine, or white long-grain rice for this recipe.

-- Rinse: A quick rinse of the rice washes away extra starch, which means no sticky rice clumps.
+- Rinse the rice before cooking.
+A quick rinse of the rice washes away extra starch, which means no sticky rice clumps.

-- Tweak: To make this easy lemon rice recipe your own, I’d still start with the suggested amount of lemon juice and then adjust it to achieve the perfect level of that lemon rice soup tanginess.
+- Make it your own.
+To make this easy lemon rice recipe your own, I’d still start with the suggested amount of lemon juice and then adjust it to achieve the perfect level of that lemon rice soup tanginess.

-- Watch That Flame: Keep the flame low to avoid scorching the rice, but make sure it’s high enough to maintain a simmer.
+- Cook over steady heat.
+Keep the heat low to avoid scorching the rice, but make sure it’s high enough to maintain a simmer.

 Delicious Variations